gopikagopuzz/AFAME-TECHNOLOGIES/README.md

 ## DATA SOURCE

-DATA:The primary data set used for this analysis is the "ECOMM DATA.xlsx" file,containing detailed information about the sales.
+"ECOMM DATA.xlsx" file containing detailed sales information.

 ## KEY FINDINGS
-- I determined total sales to be 12.643 millions.
+- Total sales amounted to 12.643 million.
-- the total profit of various product is about 1.4675 millions.
+- Total profit across various products was approximately 1.4675 million.
-- Apple Smart Phone,Full Size is the product that has the largest sale of abiut 0.08694 millions followed Cisco Smart Phone,Full Size and Motorola Smart Phone,Full Size.
+- The Apple Smartphone (Full Size) was the best-selling product with sales of around 0.08694 million, followed by the Cisco Smartphone (Full Size) and Motorola Smartphone (Full Size).
-- Neywork city has the largest sale amoung various city
+- New york City boasted the highest sales among all cities.
-- United States has a predominant sales compared to other country.The top 10 country with highest sales are United States,United Kingdom,Mexico,Indonesia,India,Germany,France,China,Brazil and Australia.
+- The United States dominated sales compared to other countries.
+The top 10 countries with the highest sales were the United States, United Kingdom, Mexico, Indonesia, India, Germany, France, China, Brazil, and Australia.
-- Among the four years december indicates a highest sales backing november.
-- Also the hidhest shipping cost is marked in the month of december.
+- December displayed the highest sales figures, followed by November.
+December also saw the highest shipping costs.
-- Looking year wise 2014 has the highest sales with increase from 2011,2012,2013.
+- Looking at sales by year, 2014 had the highest figures, demonstrating an increase from 2011, 2012, and 2013.
-- APAC market has the largest sales of about 3.586 millions.
+- The APAC market generated the most sales, at approximately 3.586 million.
-- LATAM market has the largest return of 297 items follows APAC and United States by 296 items counted.
+- LATAM had the highest number of product returns (297 items), followed by APAC and the United States (tied at 296 items each).
-- on conclusion over the time period, the sales exhibits an overall increasing trend with sales increase in the month of december.
+- Overall, the sales data exhibits a trend of consistent growth, with December showing the most significant monthly sales increase.

 ![Screenshot 2024-04-20 213504](https://github.com/gopikagopuzz/AFAME-TECHNOLOGIES/assets/167605193/363dc1ab-6a7b-41e0-8d30-e2cb1fc56837)